back

 Bad debt is an amount of money that a financial institution writes off as a result of borrower default.

 Bad debt for a Lender is an outstanding balance that cannot be recovered due to a borrower defaulting on the loan.
-In contrast, good debt is when a financial institution expects to make a profit from Installment Loans and interest charges.
+In contrast, good debt is when a financial institution expects to make a profit from loans and interest charges.

 The following are examples of business bad debts: